-Here Are Three Benefits of Effective Communication in the Workplace.
+Here Are Three Benefits of Effective Communications Training in the Workplace:

 Poor communication in the workplace can affect your team’s productivity.
 Imagine being in a meeting where a riot of opinions and ideas are projected from all angles (which is a familiar experience in many workplaces).
 There isn’t anything wrong with the ideas or the opinions; it is the way in which they are shared that causes problems.
 Without the use of constructive and effective communication, it is very difficult to find a conclusive solution or a definitive goal to work toward.
 This can often form a vague strategy plan and result in team members leaving the meeting without a clear vision of their specific requirements.

-Effective communication relinquishes apprehension and self-doubt, which are the 2 main ingredients for decreased productivity.
+Effective communication in the workplace relinquishes apprehension and self-doubt, which are the 2 main ingredients for decreased productivity.

 It is a great sensation to know you are a part of a supportive team and that you are accomplishing goals as a unit.
 As a result, this creates a positive atmosphere and increases motivation.

 The experience your employee has whilst working for your company will result in how they identify with it.
 For example, if they enjoy their time in any particular workplace, they will emotionally identify themselves with the future achievements of the business.
-The reasons why effective communication can be related to the employee’s experience, is because it combats stress due inefficiency.
-Imagine a work force that knows: What goes where when it is supposed to, understands their tasks and understands what must be achieved and why.
-These are the small things that come as a result of effective communication and would otherwise be one minor peeve on top of the other until the whole day soon becomes a messy battle just to achieve basic protocol.
+The reason why effective communication can be related to the employee’s experience is that it combats stress due to inefficiency.
+Imagine a workforce that knows: What goes where when it is supposed to, understands their tasks, and understands what must be achieved and why.
+These are the small things that come as a result of effective communication in the workplace and would otherwise be one minor peeve on top of the other until the whole day soon becomes a messy battle just to achieve basic protocol.
 When everything has its place and everyone knows what they are doing and how to do it, it creates space to enjoy the task rather than being stressed because of it.
-If your employee's are enjoying their work, they are far more likely to care about your company and its future.
+If your employees are enjoying their work, they are far more likely to care about your company and its future.